TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

 \endcond

 \cond SOC_AM62AX
-- This example is the SBL which needs to be flashed on the EVM flash, along with sample application images for DM R5, MCU R5 CPUs and Linux Appimage.
+- This example is the SBL which needs to be flashed on the EVM flash, along with sample application images for DM R5, MCU R5, C75, HSM M4 CPUs and Linux Appimage.
 \note For HS-SE device, use **default_sbl_ospi_nand_linux_hs.cfg** as the cfg file.
 \note For HS-FS device, use **default_sbl_ospi_nand_linux_hs_fs.cfg** as the cfg file.